 To facilitate science communication and to support the promotion of your publications, the ScienceOpen platform offers a full suite of analytical features & promotion tools that our editors, authors, and all registered users can easily make use of.
 We welcome active participation!
 Continue reading “Promote your research on ScienceOpen”

-Researchers can publish two types of manuscripts on ScienceOpen: preprints and conference posters.
-Articles will be published with a creative commons CC BY 4.0 attribution license and assigned a Crossref DOI.
-There are no publishing charges for these article types.
+Researchers can publish different types of manuscripts on ScienceOpen.
+Your work will be published with a creative commons CC BY 4.0 attribution license and assigned a Crossref document object identifier (DOI).
+Submission of articles or posters is free of charge.
 Continue reading “Publish with ScienceOpen”

 - How can I add articles to the ScienceOpen research corpus and to my profile?